BettinaTee03/Computer-Vision-Edge-Detection/README.md

 2. evaluate_train.ipynb: This file presents the evaluation results for our train dataset
 3. live_demo.ipynb: This file was used to demonstrate the prediction process during our presentation
 4. testing_other_methods.ipynb: This file presents the empirical reasoning as to why we selected sobel operator.
 It also demonstrates how our preprocessing steps have improved the accuracy of the model
-## Result files:
-1. predictions_train.npy: This file is the resultant predicted boundary score maps for the train dataset.
-2. predictions.npy: This file is the resultant predicted boundary score maps for the test dataset.

 ## Data folders:
-1. project_data: contains train folder (train images and ground truth boundaries), and test folder (test images)
+1. project_data (in project_data.zip) : contains train folder (train images and ground truth boundaries), and test folder (test images)
 2. cv_project_tools: tools used in the evaluation code
 3. saved_variables: intermediate variables used in predict.ipynb
 4. method_experiment_results: results from testing_other_methods.ipynb file, namely the results on 10 images from sobel, laplacian and prewitt without preprocessing the images.

+## Results:
+Due to file size limitations, the results npy files are not uploaded here.
+However, running the code in predict.ipynb will generate the results npy files.

+## Others:
+1. report.pdf
+2. slides.pdf (to be uploaded)